Sole Proprietor Business Insurance: FAQ Fast Answers

 Compare total costs beyond the premium

 Your monthly rate isn't the whole story.
-Factor in payment processing fees and policy charges that add to your actual expense.
-Paying annually typically cuts costs compared to monthly billing.
-Look for discounts when you bundle policies or complete safety training.
+Add in payment processing fees and policy charges to get your actual expense.
+Paying annually usually cuts costs compared to monthly billing.
+Ask about discounts when you bundle policies or complete safety training.
 Check how much each carrier raises rates at renewal time.

 6. 6